Dore & Totley railway station: History

 The single-track section through the station became a significant bottleneck, as noted in Network Rail's Yorkshire and Humber Route Utilisation Strategy of 2009.
 The strategy included proposals to address the problem by re-doubling the track and building a second platform (subject to funding being obtained).
 South Yorkshire Passenger Transport Executive had also been lobbying for this problem to be addressed (as noted in its 2006 Rail Strategy document).

 The station site had previously been occupied by the Walk Mill; a water-powered mill in operation from the 1280s onwards was used by the monks of Beauchief Abbey to cleanse and thicken cloth.

 The name Dore & Totley was restored in April 2008 when the station received new Northern Rail-branded running in boards.

 Plans to double the size of the station by 2014 were delayed.
 An additional platform and new Disability Discrimination Act 1995-compliant footbridge were to be provided.
 Construction work began in December 2012 on a new 129-space car-park, which was completed in April 2013.

 Network Rail's Hope Valley Capacity Scheme included plans to restore the second platform at Dore & Totley.
 Plans included a new bridge with passenger lifts and a shelter on the single sided island platform for Manchester bound trains.
 This plan is spun out of the original Manchester Hub scheme, now renamed the Northern Hub, incorporating two freight passing loops to be constructed east of Bamford and at Dore South.
 Once completed an hourly stopping service was hoped to be provided (as stated in the new 2016 Northern franchise agreement), and platforms should be long enough to accommodate 6 car trains, now running on TPE fast services.

-The Secretary of State for Transport approved the Capacity Scheme in February 2018 and Network Rail received tenders for a Design and Build contract that they hope to have confirmed by the Department for Transport before the end of 2020 when the contract can be let.
+The Secretary of State for Transport approved the Capacity Scheme in February 2018 and Network Rail received tenders for a Design and Build contract that they hoped to have confirmed by the Department for Transport before the end of 2020 when the contract could then be let.
 A joint venture of Story and VolkerRail were awarded this contract in February 2021.
 Construction started in early 2022 with an intention to have it complete by autumn 2023.
 In January 2023 Network Rail announced that completion was now expected to be by spring 2024 and the cost had risen to £145 million.

 In May 2019, a canopy was added to the 1872 station building.

 On 8 April 2024 a new platform was opened at the station.

+By late 2024, all of the planned work had been completed and the station was served by two lines and had two platforms.